How to block tracking cookies from your desktop or mobile device (2022)

 Conclusion

 Cookies are a great way to personalize your experience on the internet, but they can also be used to track you.
-If you don’t want any websites following you around, there are a few ways to block tracking cookies in Chrome and other browsers.
-We’ve covered how to do this in detail with step-by-step instructions for each popular browser.
+If you don’t want any websites following you around, this guide is everything you need to get started in reducing or eliminating them completely.
+If this information was helpful to you, please let us know in the comment section.

 Leave a reply